mdavidkhan/aws_s3_plugin_flutter/README.md

 # aws_s3

-This plugin developed to make it easy to upload any file(s) to AWS S3 without writing Android, and IOS code separately using method channel.
+This plugin developed to make it easy to upload  file(s) to AWS S3  Private buckets without writing Android, and IOS code separately using method channel.

 DISCLAIMER: This is not an AWS officially released plugin but this plugin uses AWS official Android native and IOS native AWS plugins (So nothing to be worried).
-Check the package implementation on github: https://github.com/blasanka/aws_s3

 Contributors are highly welcome.

 To use this package, you have to create a instance of `AwsS3` with parameters like below code snippet:

 ```
   AwsS3 awsS3 = AwsS3(
   awsFolderPath: "your aws folder path",
   file: "file is of type File",
   fileNameWithExt: "file name",
-  poolId: "your aws pool id",
   region: "your region using enum Regions",
+  AWSAccess: "your AWSAccessKey",
+  AWSSecret: "Your AWSSecretKey",
   bucketName: "your bucket name to upload");

 ```

 `AwsS3` class, parameters: